Herbs & Spices

 Yet there is something so charming about chocolate tablets made the traditional Mexican way.
 You have to take a bite into one, to be mesmerized.

 The most common way to use Mexican style chocolate is to make hot chocolate.
-Sometimes made with water and sometimes made with milk.
-Cooks that make it the traditional way, use a clay pot and use a Molinillo that is placed between the palms of both hands and quickly made to spin, as if rubbing your hands when it is really cold outside.
+Sometimes made with water and sometimes made with milk, cooks that make it the traditional way, use a clay pot and use a Molinillo that is placed between the palms of both hands and quickly made to spin, as if rubbing your hands when it is really cold outside.
 This back and forth spinning of the molinillo, produces a thick layer of foam on the chocolate, which is most prized and enjoyed by people, as it is drank in individual mugs.

 There are many brands available in the US these days, that sell versions of Mexican style chocolate tablets, such as Chocolate Abuelita and Ibarra.
 There are even less commercial and artisanal brands like El Mayordomo and others, which come directly from Oaxaca, famous for making the tastiest Mexican chocolate.